This website is run by the Netherlands Embassy in Harare as part of our annual campaign to mark the 16 Days of Activism Against Gender Based Violence.

 The 16 Days

 About 35% of women worldwide have experienced physical and/or sexual intimate partner violence or sexual violence by a non-partner at some point in their lives, though some estimates put this figure closer to 70%.
-In 2020, Covid-19 lockdowns around the world put even more women in danger.
+Covid-19 lockdowns around the world put even more women in danger.

 The Netherlands Embassy supports the work of Zimbabwean partners fighting GBV including Musasa Project and Adult Rape Clinic to ensure that survivors can get the help they need.
 They have reported a 70% increase in cases since lockdown began.